 Students who participate in exchange programs pay Carnegie Mellon tuition and receive their regular financial aid package.
 Students are responsible for room, board, travel and miscellaneous expenses.

 Carnegie Mellon University has university-wide exchange programs with institutions located in Australia, Chile, Hong Kong, Israel, Japan, Mexico, Qatar, Singapore, and Switzerland.

-Architecture, Art, Chemical Engineering, Design, Drama, Electrical and Computer Engineering, English, Heinz College, Information Systems, Materials Science and Engineering, Modern Languages, Computer Science and Business offer departmental exchange programs.
+Chemical Engineering, the College of Engineering, Design, Drama, Economics, Electrical and Computer Engineering, Heinz College, Computer Science and Business offer departmental exchange programs.
 Students should contact their department or the study abroad website for additional information.

 The university has designated a few study abroad programs administered by other organizations or universities as sponsored programs.
-To participate in these programs students pay a university fee equivalent to current tuition, room and board, and retain their eligibility for all financial aid.
-Carnegie Mellon in turn pays the program costs to the study abroad sponsor.
+To participate in these programs, students pay a university fee equivalent to current tuition, room and board, and retain their eligibility for all financial aid.
+Carnegie Mellon in turn pays the program costs to the study abroad program or institution.
 Where applicable, funds are distributed to the student for room, board, travel, and personal expenses.

-Currently Carnegie Mellon has 38 sponsored programs available around the world.
+Currently, Carnegie Mellon has approximately 50 sponsored programs available around the world.
 A full list can be found at www.cmu.edu/studyabroad or in consultation with a study abroad advisor.

-Students may also participate in a program sponsored by another university or study abroad organization if the student's home department approves the program and its course offerings.
+Students may also participate in a program hosted by another university or study abroad organization if the student's home department approves the program and its course offerings.
 Students will pay the other organization or institution directly.
 Students who receive institutional aid from Carnegie Mellon will not be eligible for this aid while they are abroad.
 However, students with state and federal aid will still qualify.
-Students can learn more about external program options during study abroad advising appointments and by exploring the study abroad website and library.
+Students can learn more about external program options during study abroad advising appointments, information sessions, or on the study abroad website.